Silvério José Néri

-Silvério José Nery (Neri) (Coari, Silvério José Nery; 8 October 1858 – 23 June 1934) was a Brazilian soldier and politician who was a federal deputy from 1897 to 1899, governor of the state of Amazonas from 1900 to 1903 and a senator from 1904 to 1930.
+Silvério José Néri (8 October 1858 – 23 June 1934) was a Brazilian soldier and politician who was a federal deputy from 1897 to 1899, governor of the state of Amazonas from 1900 to 1903 and a senator from 1904 to 1930.

 Early years

-His father was Silvério Nery and his mother was Maria Antony Nery.
+His father was Silvério Nery, and his mother was Maria Antony Nery.
 One of his brothers, Antônio Constantino Nery, was senator from 1901 to 1904 and then succeeded him as governor of Amazonas.
 Another brother, Raimundo Constantino Nery, was a federal deputy from 1903 to 1905.
 Silvério José Nery completed his secondary education at the Diocesan Seminary of Manaus, then attended the Praia Vermelha Military Academy in Rio de Janeiro, where he qualified as a surveyor.
-He returned to Manaus, and soon after joined the Liberal Party and retired from the army.
+He returned to Manaus and soon after joined the Liberal Party and retired from the army.
 He married Maria Maquiné da Silva, with whom he had six children (including Mario José Nery, Silverio José Nery, Lydia Nery (Cabral), Julio José da Silva Nery and Paulo José da Silva Nery).

 Nery was elected provincial deputy in 1882 and was reelected in 1886, holding office until 1889.
 The Republic was declared on 15 November 1889.
 He was elected state representative in 1893, holding office until 1896.

-He was elected federal deputy for 1897 to 1899.
+He was elected federal deputy from 1897 to 1899.
 He was elected to the federal Senate in 1900, but left this position when he was elected governor of Amazonas the same year, succeeding José Cardoso Ramalho Júnior.